Larsen-Lab/dR2star/docs/index.rst

 =======

 dR2star is a BIDS-app style pipeline designed to calculate estimates of T2* based on fMRIPrep outputs.
-It scans each ``func/`` directory to aggregate matching preprocessed BOLD runs before generating outputs.

 Getting started
 ---------------